miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed suitcase exchange at the parking garage and added one poster.
 Made abandoned warehouse bum and crackhouse girl leave after a time.
 Fixed two theatre door signs and discipline removal in crackhouse.
+Restored Gangrels to Masquerade cutscene and added theatre email.

 Confession:
 +Restored Venus' laptop, turnstile, gestures and three cage dancers.